This post may contain affiliate links which won’t change your price but will share some commission.

-You can eat these cookies plain or decorate them with whatever icing you like.
+You can eat these maple sugar cookies plain or decorate them with whatever icing you like.
 I’m including a simple maple frosting recipe here.
 If you want to color the frosting, I recommend avoiding artificial food coloring.
 Derived from petroleum, artificial food dyes have been linked to long-term health problems and hyperactivity.

 Maple Sugar Cookies

 For the cookies

 - 1 1/4 cups gluten-free flour or white whole wheat flour

 - 1/2 tsp. baking powder